Volumes#

 1. Install the JuiceFS CSI driver on your Kubernetes cluster.
 Follow the official installation guide for detailed instructions.

-2. Verify the driver installation - Confirm that the juicefs-sc storage class has been created successfully:
+2. Verify the driver installation - Confirm that the JuiceFS CSI Driver pods are running:

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE